Twelfth Annual NYU Tri-State Region IP Workshop

-The Ninth Annual Tri-State Region IP Workshop of the Engelberg Center on Innovation Law & Policy at NYU School of Law will take place on Friday, January 18, 2019.
+The Twelfth Annual Tri-State Region IP Workshop of the Engelberg Center on Innovation Law & Policy at NYU School of Law will take place on Friday, January 14, 2022.
 The one-day conference will bring together intellectual property scholars from the tri-state region to present their works in progress for discussion in a workshop environment.

 CALL FOR PAPERS

-The Engelberg Center welcomes proposals from intellectual property law scholars (including professors, fellows, visitors, graduate students, and practitioners) from the tri-state region (broadly defined to include Philadelphia) to present their works in progress for discussion in a workshop environment at the Ninth Annual Tri-State Region IP Workshop.
+The Engelberg Center welcomes proposals from intellectual property law scholars (including professors, fellows, visitors, graduate students, and practitioners) from the tri-state region (broadly defined to include Philadelphia) to present their works in progress for discussion in a workshop environment.
 Any topic related to intellectual property law is welcome.
 The one-day workshop consists of plenary roundtable sessions.

 Approximately 5-10 papers will be selected for presentation and feedback.
 Depending on interest, we may also have a session devoted to a group discussion (such as of recent developments in the field or empirical methodologies and questions) or a session dedicated to “mini-presentations” of early-stage projects.

 All conference presenters and attendees will be expected to pay for their individual transportation costs.
 Meals will be provided by NYU School of Law.